top of page

 ABANDONMENT

-When wells run out, they often get neglected - leading to additional pollution.
+When wells run out, they often get neglected - causing additional pollution.

 Abandoned_gas_well_pump_(cropped) (1).jpg